From the ancient cherry blossom trees in Kyoto to the rich entertainment of Tokyo, Japan is a travel destination with much to offer.

 6. Rest in Tradition – Tazawa Onsen Masuya Ryokan in Aoki

-This traditional ryokan gives you comfortable lodging, a chance to wear a yukata (found in every guest room), a relaxing hot bath, and a game of table tennis to play in-between your writing sessions!
+Relax, bathe, and write in a lovely traditional Japanese inn in the heart of Aoki and only 30 minutes away from JR Ueda Station.
+With its very own indoor and outdoor onsen facilities, Masuya Ryokan is a beautiful 20-room inn, with breath-taking, authentic Japanese furnishing, and great service.
+This traditional ryokan gives you comfortable lodging, a chance to wear a yukata (found in every guest room), a relaxing hot bath, and a game of table tennis to play in between your writing sessions!

 7. Rustic Wonderland – Villa Rusutsu near Lake Toya in Hokkaido

-With a booking, you get your own wooden cottage equipped with amenities like a fireplace, very comfy furniture (along with beds, rooms are equipped with living-room furniture such as coffee tables, sofas, armchairs, and even recliners), free Wi-Fi, and access to a beautiful restaurant that’s just perfect for an afternoon writing session.
+If you find yourself on the northern island of Hokkaido, and especially if you’re staying in Villa Rusutsu, you know you’re in a full-blown winter wonderland.
+This beautiful rustic hotel and ski resort has everything you need to forget about your daily troubles and explore your creativity in writing.
+With a booking, you get your wooden cottage equipped with amenities like a fireplace, very comfy furniture (along with beds, rooms are equipped with living room furniture such as coffee tables, sofas, armchairs, and even recliners), free Wi-Fi, and access to a beautiful restaurant that’s just perfect for an afternoon writing session.

 8. Dream Drive Camper Vans